Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/CNN.md

 > The Inception models are successful multi-branch architectures where each branch is carefully customized.
 ResNets can be thought of as two-branch networks where one branch is the identity mapping.
 Deep neural decision forests are tree-patterned multi-branch networks with learned splitting functions.
 (ResNeXt, 2016)

+> Inception itself was inspired by the earlier NetworkIn-Network architecture [11].
+(Xception, 2016)

+> A convolution layer attempts to learn filters in a 3D space, with 2 spatial dimensions (width and height) and a channel dimension; thus a single convolution kernel is tasked with simultaneously mapping cross-channel correlations and spatial correlations.
+This idea behind the Inception module is to make this process easier and more efficient by explicitly factoring it into a series of operations that would independently look at cross-channel correlations and at spatial correlations. ...
+In effect, the fundamental hypothesis behind Inception is that cross-channel correlations and spatial correlations are sufficiently decoupled that it is preferable not to map them jointly.
+(Xception, 2016)

 > More flexible compositions of operators can be achieved with multi-branch convolutions [Inception-v1], [Inception-v2], [Inception-v3], [Inception-v4], which can be viewed as a natural extension of the grouping operator.
 (SENet, 2017)

 > Inception modules [11–13] are built on the principle of split-reduce-transform-merge.
 These modules are usually heterogeneous in number of channels and kernel size (e.g. some of the modules are composed of standard and factored convolutions).
 (ESPNetv1, 2018)